Time Attendance Timeclock Systems : Glossary

 29. Work-life balance

-Having a measure of control over when, where and how you work and being able to enjoy an optimal quality of life.
+Having a measure of control over when, where and how an individual works and being able to enjoy an optimal quality of life.
 Work-life

 balance is achieved when an individual's right to a fulfilled life inside and outside paid work is accepted and respected as